$T$-convex $T$-differential fields and their immediate extensions: Introduction

 \begin{theoremA}[Corollary~\ref{cor-polycase}] If $T$ is polynomially bounded, then $K$ has an immediate strict $T$-convex $T$-differential field extension which is spherically complete. \end{theoremA}

 When $T = \RCF$, Theorem~\ref{thm-polystrict} says that every real closed valued field equipped with a continuous derivation has a spherically complete immediate strict extension, a result previously established in~\cite{ADH18B}.
-A case unique to this article is when $T = T_{\an}:= \Th(\R_{\an})$, the theory of the expansion of the real field by all restricted analytic functions.
+A case unique to this article is when $T = T_{\an}\coloneqq \Th(\R_{\an})$, the theory of the expansion of the real field by all restricted analytic functions.
 The theory $T_{\an}$ is model complete, o-minimal, and polynomially bounded~\cite{vdD86,Ga68}.
-We give an example of a spherically complete $T_{\an}$-convex $T_{\an}$-differential field below (Example~\ref{ex-hahnTdO}).
+We give an example of a spherically complete $T_{\an}$-convex $T_{\an}$-differential field in Example~\ref{ex-hahnTdO} below.
 Valued fields equipped with both analytic structure and an operator have been studied before by Rideau~\cite{Ri17}.
-Our setting, however, is quite different from Rideau's.
+Our setting, however, is quite different from that of Rideau.

 In some important cases, the assumption of polynomial boundedness can be relaxed to power boundedness (a generalization of polynomial boundedness introduced in~\cite{Mi96}).